Posted by John Steven on February 6, 2011

-This got said often years back because at the time it was quite difficult to integrate tools effectively into a builds so that they would in fact ‘see’ everything and successfully parse it (*1).
+This got said often years back because at the time it was quite difficult to integrate tools effectively into a build so that they would in fact ‘see’ everything and successfully parse it (*1).
 We referred to this concept of how well we, as operators, had integrated as providing visibility into the code.
 These days, market leading tools don’t have nearly the problem they used to with finding the code they need to parse… or parsing that code successfully (*2).

 These days, the frameworks developers use for persistence, object remoting, application navigation, and view display challenge visibility most.
-Tools see the code for your controller and parse it successfully but they don’t necessarily understand what it represents.
+Tools see the code for your controller and parse it successfully, but they don’t necessarily understand what it represents.
 This happens in almost every application I scan, even the painfully simple ones.

-We couldn’t have our Consultants going out into the world armed with tools bearing only spotty visibility into applications so I wrote a utility
+We couldn’t have our consultants going out into the world armed with tools bearing only spotty visibility into applications, so I wrote a utility

 identifyEntryPoints to find entry points on its own.
-We don’t want Consultants guessing at what their static analysis tool missed or popping the hood open to try to discern what it found and not doing what they’re paid to do: assess the application, so I wrote another utility
+We don’t want consultants guessing at what their static analysis tool missed or popping the hood open to try to discern what it found and not doing what they’re paid to do: assess the application, so I wrote another utility

 entryPointCompare to compare what the tool found vs. what I was able to find programmatically.
 See actual output below (I’ve replaced the static tool’s name with ‘TOOL XXX’):